Schlaefer/Saito/docs/help/eng/2-mar.md

 ## Manual Mark as Read (mMAR) ##

-The double-arrow button on the homepage marks all current entries as read.
+The double-arrow button on top of the homepage marks all current entries as read.

 ## Intelligent Mark as Read (iMAR) ##